Restaurants in LOXAHATCHEE, FL, US

 Most frequently cited violation codes in LOXAHATCHEE over the last 90 days.

 Basic - Ceiling/ceiling tiles/vents soiled with accumulated food debris, grease, dust, or mold-like substance.
-In customer lobby ceiling tile vents s...
+Ceiling tiles in storage room ceiling ...

-High Priority - Heat strip failed to turn black to indicate the sanitization temperature of 160 degrees Fahrenheit was achieved on the dish surface an...
+High Priority - - From initial inspection : High Priority - Heat strip failed to turn black to indicate the sanitization temperature of 160 degrees Fa...

 High Priority - Employee touched soiled surface and then engaged in food preparation, handled clean equipment or utensils, or touched unwrapped single...